These 11 Strategies Helped My Clients' BP Drop below 120/80

-Here is a good news: you can actually manage hypertension and lower your blood pressure numbers without medications through some lifestyle fixes.
+Here is the good news: you can actually manage hypertension and lower your blood pressure numbers without medications through some lifestyle fixes.
 I often advise my personal training clients and participants who come to my talks with hypertension to undertake some specific strategies.
-Many did so with great successes and had dropped their BP down to normal range
+Many did so with great successes and had dropped their BP down to a normal range

 Without ado, here are the top 11 science-based methods: